vinicinhus/my-code-tree-template/README.md

 **Tools (tools):** Store any tools or utilities specific to your project, such as scripts, build tools, or custom software.

-**Deployment (deploy):**: Include deployment scripts, configuration files, and any other resources needed for deploying your software.
+**Deployment (deploy):** Include deployment scripts, configuration files, and any other resources needed for deploying your software.

 **Miscellaneous (misc):** This folder can be used for any additional files or resources that don't fit into the other categories.